 Rodrigo (Don Carlo)

-In July 2022 Simon will sing the new role of Ezio (Attila) in a concert performance at the Royal Opera House.
+In July 2022 Simon sang the new role of Ezio (Attila) in a concert performance at the Royal Opera House.
+In the summer of 2025, at Grange Park Opera, he will sing the title role in Simon Boccanegra for the first time.

 For a full list of Simon's operatic roles prior to 2020 please visit the list on our archive site